return42/sphkerneldoc/linux_src_doc/include/linux/ntb_h.rst

 Description
 -----------

-Enable the link on the secondary side of the ntb.
-This can only be done from the primary side of the ntb in primary or b2b topology.
-The ntb device should train the link to its maximum speed and width, or the requested speed and width, whichever is smaller, if supported.
+Enable the NTB/PCIe link on the local or remote (for bridge-to-bridge topology) side of the bridge.
+If it's supported the ntb device should train the link to its maximum speed and width, or the requested speed and width, whichever is smaller.
+Some hardware doesn't support PCIe link training, so the last two arguments will be ignored then.

 .. _`ntb_link_enable.return`: